1997 - 2020

 Since 1997, Philadelphia Health Partnership (formerly known as First Hospital Foundation) has supported nonprofit organizations that address the health needs of the most vulnerable and underserved people in the Philadelphia area.
-We have invested over $22 million in more than 160 different nonprofits through more than 550 grants.
+We have invested over $26.6 million in 168 nonprofits.
 Our history is deep and strong.

 In October 1997, the First Hospital Foundation was established as part of the merger between the Pennsylvania Hospital and the Trustees of the University of Pennsylvania to perpetuate the original mission of the Pennsylvania Hospital as set forth in 1751: “to care for the sick-poor and insane who wander the streets of Philadelphia."
 The First Hospital Foundation’s major purpose was to help meet the health needs of the poor and underserved in the community served by the Pennsylvania Hospital.
 The Foundation’s secondary purpose was to support the preservation of the historic artifacts and memorials of Pennsylvania Hospital.